On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: The coupling and the space-time with an invariant minimum speed

-In the Hydrogen atom, we have the fine structure constant $\alpha=e^2/\hbar c=v_B/c$, where $v_B=e^2/\hbar\cong c/137$.
-This is the speed of the electron at the fundamental atomic level (Bohr velocity).
+In the hydrogen atom we get the fine structure constant $\alpha=e^2/\hbar c=v_B/c$, where $v_B=e^2/\hbar\cong c/137$, which is the speed of the electron at the fundamental atomic level (Bohr velocity).
 At this level, the electron does not radiate because it is in a kind of balanced state in spite of its electrostatic interaction with the nucleus (centripete force), that is to say, it acts as if it were effectively an inertial system.
-With analogous reasoning applied to the case of the electron coupled to a gravitational field, i.e., the gravi-electrical coupling constant $\xi$, we may write Eq.(41), as follows:
+With analogous reasoning applied to the fundamental case of the electron charge coupled to a gravitational field, we have obtained the gravito-electromagnetic coupling constant $\xi$ in Eq.(32).
+So we may write Eq.(32) as follows:

-from where we get a very low speed, namely:
+from where we find the very low speed $V$, namely:

-where $V\cong 1.071\times 10^{-15}$m/s.
-This seems to be a fundamental constant of Nature with the same status of the speed of light ($c=e^2/\alpha\hbar$); however $V$ plays the role of an invariant minimum speed.
+where $V\cong 4.5876\times 10^{-14}$m/s.
+This seems to be a fundamental constant of nature with the same status of the invariance of the speed of light ($c=e^2/\alpha\hbar$).
+Therefore, we will realize that $V$ plays the role of an invariant minimum speed in the space-time, so that a modified SR (SSR) arises (next Sections).